JElchison/crypto-lab/README.md

 You should now be able to `ssh crypto-lab-student` (using your instructor's passphrase) and be given a prompt as `student@crypto-lab`.
 Test it:

-*From your local machine (not the remote EC2 instance):*
+*From your local machine (not the lab server):*
 ```bash
 you@local-machine:~$ ssh crypto-lab-student
 ```

 Now, setup the connect script.

-*From your local machine (not the remote EC2 instance):*
+*From your local machine (not the lab server):*
 ```bash
 you@local-machine:~$ chmod +x connect.sh
 you@local-machine:~$ ./connect.sh
 ```

-At this point, you can treat ports 5001-5004 on your local machine as if they were on the remote lab server:
+At this point, you can treat ports 5001-5004 on your local machine as if they were on the lab server:

 * Lab part 1:  TCP port 5001
 * Lab part 2:  TCP port 5002